-Radiation Detector or particle detector is a device that measure this ionization of many types of radiation, like- beta radiation, gamma radiations and alpha radiation with matter which create electrons and positively charged ions.
+A radiation detector or particle detector is a device that measures this ionization of many types of radiation, like- beta radiation, gamma radiations, and alpha radiation with the matter.
+Thus, creating electrons and positively charged ions.
 In this article, let us discuss in detail about the radiation detector.

-Radiation Detector is a instrument used to detect or identify high-energy particles, such as those produced by nuclear decay, cosmic radiation, or reactions in a particle accelerator.
+Radiation Detector is an instrument used to detect or identify high-energy particles, such as those produced by nuclear decay, cosmic radiation, or reactions in a particle accelerator.

 Earlier, photographic plates were used to identify tracks left by nuclear interactions.
 Sub-nuclear particles are discovered by using cloud chambers which needed photographic recordings and a tedious measurement of tracks from the photographs.

-A radiation detection instrument used in particle physics to detect the presence of ionising particles, and in radiation protection applications to measure ionizing radiation is called Gaseous ionization detectors.
+A radiation detection instrument used in particle physics to detect the presence of ionizing particles, and in radiation protection applications to measure ionizing radiation is called Gaseous ionization detectors.

 Geiger-Mueller counter, commonly called the Geiger counter is the most commonly used detector.
 A central wire in between a gas-filled tube at high voltage is used to collect the ionization produced by incident radiation.
 Although it cannot distinguish between them, it can detect alpha, beta, and gamma radiation.